Concussion Symptoms, Signs, and Risks

-Concussion symptoms vary, depending on risk factors and the biomechanics of impact that caused the injury.
+Concussion symptoms vary, depending on risk factors and the force of impact that caused the injury.

 Common Symptoms of Concussions

-According to our own research, common concussion symptoms fall under four main categories:
+According to UPMC Sports Medicine Concussion Program's research, common signs of a concussion fall under four main groups:

 - Visual problems